King assassination riots: President Johnson

 On April 4, President Lyndon B. Johnson denounced King's murder.
 He also began to communicate with a host of mayors and governors preparing for a reaction from black America.
 He cautioned against unnecessary force, but felt like local governments would ignore his advice, saying to aides, "I'm not getting through.
 They're all holing up like generals in a dugout getting ready to watch a war."

 On April 5, at 11:00 AM, Johnson met with an array of leaders in the Cabinet Room.
-These included Vice President Hubert Humphrey, U.S. Supreme Court Chief Justice Earl Warren, Supreme Court Justice Thurgood Marshall, and federal judge Leon Higginbotham; government officials such as secretary Robert Weaver and D.C.
+These included Vice President Hubert Humphrey, Chief Justice of the United States Earl Warren, Supreme Court Justice Thurgood Marshall, and federal judge Leon Higginbotham; government officials such as secretary Robert Weaver and D.C.
 Mayor Walter Washington; legislators Mike Mansfield, Everett Dirksen, William McCulloch; and civil rights leaders Whitney Young, Roy Wilkins, Clarence Mitchell, Dorothy Height, and Walter Fauntroy.
 Notably absent were representatives of more radical groups such as SNCC and CORE.
 At the meeting, Mayor Washington asked President Johnson to deploy troops to the District of Columbia.
 Richard Hatcher, the newly elected black mayor of Gary, Indiana, spoke to the group about white racism and his fears of racially motivated violence in the future.
 Many of these leaders told Johnson that socially progressive legislation would be the best response to the crisis.
 The meeting concluded with prayers at the Washington National Cathedral.

 According to press secretary George Christian, Johnson was not surprised by the riots that followed: "What did you expect?
 I don't know why we're so surprised.
 When you put your foot on a man's neck and hold him down for three hundred years, and then you let him up, what's he going to do?
 He's going to knock your block off."